 The amount of finished space you add to your basement will be a major factor in the renovation cost, as well as in the value it adds to your home.
 Sweeten general contractor Kyle says that his smallest basement renovation added just 400 square feet of living space, to be used as a kids’ play area.
 More typical basement renovations are around 1,000 square feet, he said.
 And don’t forget: If the basement houses equipment, like a furnace or boiler, a mechanical room could take away a few hundred square feet from the livable space.

 Ceiling height requirements for basement renovations

 Although building regulations vary from town to town, Sweeten contractors say the minimum height requirement for ceilings will be between six and seven feet.
-You may choose to add more height than this, for comfort and esthetics.
-About 50% of basement jobs require the floor to be dug lower to allow for additional ceiling height, according to Kareem, a Sweeten contractor in Philadelphia.
-(He would know since he is 6′ 6″ tall!)
+You may choose to add more height than this, for comfort and aesthetics.
+About 50% of basement jobs require the floor to be dug lower to allow for additional ceiling height.
 This process involves cracking open the existing concrete floor, removing the excess dirt, and re-laying the concrete.

 Creating a second form of egress

 Do you envision creating a living space for your basement, rather than a laundry and storage area?
 If so, it’s likely that you’ll need a second exit, also called an egress.
 “To be comfortable and have no problems with building inspectors, you will need that second form of egress, such as a window or a door with steps leading outside to ground level,” said Kyle, a Sweeten contractor.
 That usually means digging down to make an open passageway on one side of the building so there is a way to get in and out.